 The J Jewelry Studio is a gem in itself.
 Tucked away downstairs is a superbly equipped workshop with everything needed to explore and hone expertise in jewelry craft: metal work, soldering, and stone setting.
 Just add the creativity and enthusiasm yourself.

 Come Join other jewelry artists for gathering, sharing, and using the Jansen jewelry studio facility.
 A general knowledge of jewelry tools and equipment is required and experience in this medium is essential.
+Artists should bring their own materials – there will be enameling kits available for purchase in the studio.

 COST: $15 per session